• Skip to primary navigation

 If your host does not support HTTPS, we will provide partial (client-only) SSL support, allowing us to encrypt the communication between the visitor and our edge servers, but not between us and the hosting server.
 Not ideal, but its a good first step in improving the data security chain.

 In doing so, your website may be referencing resources via HTTP, which breaks some CSS or images.
-We have prepared an article on our Knowledge Base (KB) explaining how to fix mixed content warnings.
+We have prepared an article on how to fix mixed content warnings.

 SecurePadlock-InsecureConnection